|

 -

-here for a PDF file of vacuum tube pinouts.
-Listen to re-tubing suggestions but
+for a PDF file of vacuum tube pinouts.
+Check replacement suggestions

 -